ktf/gsoc-2018-igprof-exercise/README.md

 # Actual coding task

-Once you have a callgrind output, you need to write a program in either C++, Python, or Javascript (NodeJS) to process such an an output and create an Sqlite database with the schema mentioned in the "Exercise description" above.
+Once you have the callgrind format profile data, you need to write a program in either C++, Python, or Javascript (NodeJS) to process the output, create an Sqlite database with the schema mentioned in the "Exercise description" above, and inject the profile data into the database.

 # Suggestions

 * Keep the test program simple and do not spend much time on it.
-You only need to have a few nested calls invoking some mathematical function (e.g. exp(1)) in a loop to simulate a performance payload.
+You only need to have a few nested calls invoking some mathematical function (e.g. `exp(1)` or something like [this](https://github.com/graeme-a-stewart/cpp-concurrency/blob/master/src/tbb/tutorialutils.cc)) in a loop to simulate a performance payload.
 * sqlite can read commands from `stdin`.
 Rather than using an API, simply printout the SQL statements on stdout and pipe them to sqlite.
 E.g.:

 ```bash